 Students majoring in a STEM discipline (Biology, Chemistry, Physics, Environmental Studies, Health Sciences, Mathematics, or Computer Science) and working on a natural or physical science project are eligible to apply.
 For summer 2012, a total of 28 fellows can be supported.

-The Science House will be organized around the common intellectual interests of its residents, and will host activities such as the journal club and science-related social gatherings.
+The Science House is organized around the common intellectual interests of its residents, and hosts activities such as the journal club and science-related social gatherings.